atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ---
-title: YOLO ML Backend for Label Studio
+title: YOLO ML Backend for Annotation Hub
 type: guide
 tier: all
 order: 50
 hide_menu: true
 hide_frontmatter_title: true
-meta_title: YOLO ML Backend for Label Studio
+meta_title: YOLO ML Backend for Annotation Hub
-meta_description: Tutorial on how to use an example ML backend for Label Studio with YOLO
+meta_description: Tutorial on how to use an example ML backend for Annotation Hub with YOLO
 categories:
     - Computer Vision
     - Object Detection